splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-privatelink.rst

 9. Review the configuration details and select :guilabel:`Create Endpoint`.

-Step 2: Use a VPC endpoint
+Step 2: Determine the VPC endpoint ID
 --------------------------------------------------

 #.
-Identify the endpoint service associated with the VPC endpoint you established.
+Navigate to the Amazon VPC service within the specific region where you have created the VPC endpoint and look for the :guilabel:`VPC endpoint ID`.
 #.
-Test your application or service to ensure it successfully accesses the AWS service through the VPC endpoint.
+Once identified, :ref:`contact Support <aws-privatelink-support>` and request being added to the allow list.

 Step 3: Manage your VPC endpoints
 --------------------------------------------------